MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 ---
 # What is Azure CLI

-The Azure command-line interface (Azure CLI) is an environment to create and manage Azure resources.
-Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation.
+The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.
+The Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation.

 ## Key Characteristics